How do I know if I am drinking too much?

 Tips on how to cut back

-Try using the drink tracker on your iPhone to keep track of how much you are drinking, you may be surprised!
+Try using the Drink Free Days app on your iPhone to keep track of how much you are drinking, you may be surprised!

 Don’t drink on an empty stomach